-This is a sponsored post written in partnership with Amtrak.
+This article on the Adirondack train to Montreal is written in partnership with Amtrak.

 Sometimes we yearn for a quick getaway.
 While we certainly love jetting off across the sea and exploring a new country on a long vacation, travel doesn’t have to be a major undertaking.
 In fact, a simple weekend escape somewhere new is often all we need to feel relaxed, rejuvenated, and romantic!

 Many couples like us can relate: the desire to have an adventure, to escape from the everyday doldrums; the need to satisfy our wanderlust.
 But just because you’re short on time, doesn’t mean you have to be short on experiences.
 We recently escaped to Montreal for a few days with Amtrak, and it didn’t take long for us to see that this is a wonderful way to travel.

 Amtrak travels to 500+ destinations across the country, but there are plenty right in your own backyard.
 Journeying from the Northeast, we were able to hop aboard Amtrak’s Adirondack line and have a sweet adventure in Montreal—an international adventure, to boot!

 Come along with us and see why Amtrak is a special way to travel, and why a destination like Montreal makes for a romantic getaway à la perfection.